What Are Hemorrhoids?

 - Symptoms lasting more than a week

-Rectal bleeding can sometimes be caused by other conditions, including colorectal cancer or inflammatory bowel disease.
-Proper evaluation is important.
+Rectal bleeding may sometimes indicate more serious conditions such as colorectal cancer or inflammatory bowel disease, so proper evaluation is important.

 Learn More About Hemorrhoids